 Now, with great credit cards like Blue Cash Everyday® Card from American Express, Blue Cash Preferred® Card from American Express, and the Amex EveryDay® credit card, American Express balance transfers give you the opportunity to pay off high-interest debt you’ve built up on a different card.

 But how do you complete an American Express balance transfer?
-And is it ever a good idea to use balance transfers to manage your money?
+And is it ever a good idea to use a top zero interest credit card to transfers your credit card to manage your money?
 Can a balance transfer raise your credit score?

 How American Express balance transfers can affect credit scores